Mark Amodei: 2014

 Amodei ran for reelection to his second full term.
 He defeated Democrat Kristen Spees, 65.8% to 27.9%.

 2016

 Amodei ran for reelection to a third full term.
 He defeated Democrat Chip Evans, 58.3% to 36.9%.

 2018

 Amodei ran for reelection to a fourth full term.
 He defeated Democrat Clint Koble, 58.2% to 41.8%.

 2020

 Amodei ran for reelection to a fifth full term.
 He defeated Democrat Patricia Ackerman, 56.5% to 40.7%.

+2022

+Amodei ran for reelection to a sixth full term.
+His voting record prompted several primary challengers for the Republican nomination, with four candidates running against him.
+Amodei won the crowded primary with 54.9% of the vote.
+The Congressional Leadership Fund, the super PAC endorsed by Kevin McCarthy, spent over $200,000 supporting him in the primary.